 If using the optional ingredients, add them to the pan, mix them into the escarole, and re-cover the pan.
 Let the escarole simmer for another 5 minutes.
 Uncover the pan and check on the escarole.
 It should be very tender and flavorful.
 If it’s still a bit tough, let it simmer another few minutes.
 If it lacks for seasoning, add a bit more salt and pepper.
 If the vegetables are too watery for your taste, turn up the heat and boil off the excess liquid.

-NOTES: Most escarole you find in supermarkets these days (in the US anyway) comes pre-washed.
+Most escarole you find in supermarkets these days (in the US anyway) comes pre-washed.
 But if not, be sure to wash your escarole very well, in several changes of water.
 It tends to contain quite a bit of grit between the leaves.

-Most traditional recipes will tell you to simmer the escarole in the oil for a good half hour, if not more.
+Most traditional recipes for sautéed escarole will tell you to simmer the escarole in the oil for a good half hour, if not more.
 And that’s advisable if you’re using wild greens, which tend to be tougher.
 But if you’re using modern supermarket escarole, the much shorter cooking times given here should work fine, but do check before you stop cooking.
 For this dish, the escarole should be perfectly tender, not at all crisp.

 In some recipes, the olives, capers and anchovies are added to the oil at the beginning.
 This allows the anchovies to melt into the oil and the other flavorings to infuse the oil.
 Personally, I like to hold these back, which allows the ingredients to retain some of their individuality and, to my mind, makes for a more interesting dish.

-Besides the different flavorings, there are some variations in technique.
+Besides the different flavorings, there are some variations in the technique for preparing sautéed escarole.
 Most recipes tell you to add the escarole directly to the garlic-infused oil raw, without the initial blanching.
 Personally, I prefer to blanch the greens first.
 This helps the escarole to stay a bright green; otherwise they tend to turn a rather drab, olive green.
 I also like the ‘wet’ quality it gives to the dish.
 Angelina cooked all her greens this way, leaving lots of ‘pot liquor’ to soak up with bread.
 In fact, her greens were practically soups.
 The more typical technique these days is to serve greens quite dry.
 Even when they are blanched, recipes will tell you to squeeze them dry before adding them to the oil.
 Not sure what accounts for the difference here—a change in tastes?
 The dry technique is better when serving the dish as a contorno, as the greens don’t ‘leak’ on to the main course.
 On the other hand, if you want to serve the greens on their own, with bread to soak up the juices, then lots of pot liquor is what you’ll want.

 By the way, the heart of escarole—the tender, white leaves at the core of each bunch—make a great salad, either on their own, or mixed with other greens.
 In fact, mixed escarole and chicory hearts are my favorite winter salad.
 The green outer leaves can then used in dishes like this one, or perhaps in a nice soup.